 Inventory availability impacted consumer behavior—panic buying led to stockouts, which led to a decline in brand loyalty.
 Shoppers bought the products they needed, not the brand names they typically want.
 It all came down to what was available.
 Nearly 40% of U.S. consumers tried new products or brands since the pandemic started.
 Price, product, and convenience are still the most important considerations for shoppers, and that impacts brand loyalty.

 Shopping behaviors are different now.
 Consumers are either unable to go to stores or they prefer not to.
 In Q4 2020, $1 in every $4 was spent online.
 Last year, it was $1 in $5.
 Presently, 62% of consumers say they shop online more often now than they did before the pandemic.

 Free and fast for eCommerce delivery

 Cost is (still) king.
 People don’t make online purchases if the numbers aren’t right.
-Fifty percent of consumers will abandon an online purchase because of hidden costs, specifically shipping, taxes, or fees.
+Fifty percent of consumers abandon online purchases because of hidden costs, specifically shipping, taxes, or fees.
 However, when free shipping is on the table, shopping cart sizes increase in value by about 21%.

 Delivery times are even less accommodating.
-Amazon set a precedent for two-day shipping, which is now closer to one- and same-day shipping.
+Amazon set a precedent with Two-Day Delivery, which is now evolving to One- and Same-Day Delivery.
 Consumers want their orders delivered sooner, not later—they demand convenience and speed.